Canon 6D vs Sony NEX-F3

 Travel and landscape photographers will find it useful that the 6D has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 6D and the NEX-F3 have been discontinued, but can regularly be found used on eBay.
+Both the 6D and the NEX-F3 have been discontinued, but can regularly be found used on ebay.
 The 6D was replaced by the Canon 6D Mark II, while the NEX-F3 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 6D and NEX-F3 can be found, respectively, in the Canon 6D Manual (free pdf) or the online Sony NEX-F3 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 6D and the Sony NEX-F3?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.